Student Services Operations

 Under current guidelines, only students who have never received a bachelor's degree and who have not already received the equivalent of twelve full-time semesters of the grant are eligible for the Federal Pell Grant.
 The university does not determine whether a student is financially eligible.
 The amount of the grant given to an individual student is based on a schedule provided to the university by the government.
 No eligible student will be denied a grant.

-The purpose of the Supplemental Educational Opportunity Grant Program is to provide additional funds to qualified students who have exceptional need determined by the FAFSA application.
+The purpose of the Supplemental Educational Opportunity Grant (SEOG) is to provide additional funds to qualified students who have exceptional need determined by the FAFSA application.
 Each grant is awarded according to federal guidelines and is offered on a first come first serve basis.